-The policy of off-shore processing, reinstated by the Labor Government, is proving to be ineffective in its stated goal of reducing arrival numbers.
-It is also extraordinarily expensive.
 The Four Corners programme estimates that it has so far cost \$1 million per asylum seeker for the Nauru centre and that the Government will spend \$2.3 billion over the next 4 years on off-shore processing centres.
-At a time when the Government is seeking to reduce its expenditure, the continuation of this policy makes no economic sense.
+At a time when the Government is seeking to reduce its expenditure, the continuation of any offshore processing policy makes no economic sense.

-It is a politically and economically ineffective policy.
 It is also a morally unacceptable one.
-The mental health risks posed by indefinite detention and specifically by offshore detention have been highlighted through reports on the previous Pacific Solution policy.
-When such risks are combined with poor planning, poor and insanitary housing and, as Dr. John Vallentine stated in the Four Corners programme, insufficient and inadequate medical supplies, then to put any person, not to mention children and sick people, into such conditions is inhumane.
+The mental health risks posed by indefinite detention and specifically by off-shore detention have been highlighted through several reports and documentaries When such risks are combined with poor planning, poor and insanitary housing and, as Dr. John Vallentine stated in the Four Corners programme, insufficient and inadequate medical supplies, then to put any person, not to mention children and sick people, into such conditions is inhumane.

-CCJP asks the Government to reverse its off-shore processing policy and close all off-shore processing centres.
+CCJP asks you to reverse your off-shore process policy and to call for the closure of all off-shore processing centres.

-If the Government is to persist with its off-shore processing policy then CCJP calls on the Government to invite an independent body, such as the Australian Human Rights Commission, to conduct a full and open review of the Manus Island and Nauru detention centres.
+If off-shore processing remain a policy of both Government and Opposition the CCJP call for an independent body, such as the Australian Human Rights Commission, to conduct a full and open review of the Manus Island and Nauru detention centres.
 This review should cover the medical service and supplies, the accommodation and facilities, as well as the 'No Advantage' rule in order to better manage the physical and mental health, safety and welfare of the people detained at these centres and to reduce the stress, uncertainty and lack of clarity they face.